Put a pin in it

 - They are worried that if they don’t have sole mandate on the house that it provides an easy way for other agents to find them and undercut the commission they are asking.

 - They are worried that a house hunter may try to start a private sale, thereby cutting them out.

 None of these are good reasons to withhold the location of the listing and they certainly aren’t in the best interest of the seller, in fact it seems very much in the favour of the agent.
 If the value an agent provides can be so easily undercut by another then they are probably charging too much or not providing enough value.

 The industry needs a shake-up and the rolling wave of online technology is going to do just that.
 The same has happened in the US and UK where now you can browse away online till your heart's content.
 It’s only a matter of time before location becomes compulsory across portals and really the sooner the better.
-I’m hoping Property24's new map search means that they are heading in that direction.

 Apart from the big portals, the only other group that can drive change are the sellers.
 If they insist that the agent puts an accurate pin for their house (and verifies that they actually do it) then they know that they are being represented in the best possible light and they will probably be getting a competitive commission to boot.